 During this phase, the project team shared a draft of the CAG Plan and its recommendations with the public.
-This phase is currently ongoing, and feedback will be used to refine content and ensure that the final CAG Plan reflects community values and desires.
+Feedback from this phase was used to refine content and ensure that the final CAG Plan reflected community values and desires.